Round Hill Association Candidate Forum – October 22, 2019

 The Twenty-Eighth Annual Benefit Gala for The Inner-City Foundation for Charity & Education will be Saturday, November 9, at the Hyatt Regency Greenwich.
 The Fab Faux will perform A Salute to the Timeless Music of the Beatles.
 The event begins with a cocktail reception at 6:30 pm, followed by dinner beginning at 7:30 pm.

-An Evening to Benefit Saint Joseph Parenting Center – Friday, November 15, 2019
+An Evening to Benefit The Friends of Saint Joseph Parenting Center – Friday, November 15,2019

 Friday, November 15, 2019